Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 In a global interdependent world international networking and sharing of experiences can help local decision makers to promote good practices and avoid mistakes, thereby contributing to the progress of sustainability.
 Although political contexts and development levels vary enormously depending on the world regions, local concerns are often very similar and can be tackled in similar ways.
 Sharing experiences globally helps to apply experiences locally.

-In this session, common problems and needs in international urban cooperation and how to overcome these were discussed.
-Examples of cities that use their partnerships to cooperate on sustainability projects were presented, and the ways in which they profit were shared: technical support, financial support, cultural exchange, and political influence.
-Different types of cooperation were compared, including EU and other international programmes, city networks or city to city cooperation of cities with different socio-economic contexts and similar environmental challenges, cities cooperating on sector urban policy issues, etc.
+In this session, common problems and needs in international urban cooperation and how to overcome these are discussed.
+Examples of cities that use their partnerships to cooperate on sustainability projects are presented, and the ways in which they profit are shared: technical support, financial support, cultural exchange, and political influence.
+Different types of cooperation are compared, including EU and other international programmes, city networks or city to city cooperation of cities with different socio-economic contexts and similar environmental challenges, cities cooperating on sector urban policy issues, etc.

 Methodology

-Following an introduction by the facilitator into the topic of the session, the presenters discussed their respective experiences in international urban cooperation.
+Following an introduction by the facilitator into the topic of the session, the presenters discuss their respective experiences in international urban cooperation.

-After the presentations, the sharing of experiences was enriched by a dialogue between the presenters and the audience, seeking to identify key points and recommendations to improve urban cooperation and policies.
+After the presentations, the sharing of experiences is enriched by a dialogue between the presenters and the audience, seeking to identify key points and recommendations to improve urban cooperation and policies.

 Contributors